rpm-software-management/dnf-plugins-core/doc/debug.rst

 Description
 -----------

+The plugin provides two dnf commands:

+``debug-dump``
-Writes system RPM configuration to a dump file and restore it.
+    Writes system RPM configuration to a dump file

+``debug-restore``
+    Restore the installed packages to the versions written in the dump file.
+By default, it does not remove already installed versions of install-only packages and only marks those versions that are mentioned in the dump file for installation.
+The final decision on which versions to keep on the system is left to dnf and can be fine-tuned using the `installonly_limit` (see :manpage:`dnf.conf(5)`) configuration option.

 .. note:: DNF and Yum debug files are not compatible and thus can't be used
           by the other program.